Kokostar25/k8s-Masterclass/project23.md

 Behind the scenes, a helm chart is essentially a bunch of YAML manifests that define all the resources required by the application.
 Helm takes care of creating the resources in Kubernetes (where they don't exist) and removing old resources.

-#### Lets begin to gradually walk through how to use Helm (Credit - https://andrewlock.net/series/deploying-asp-net-core-applications-to-kubernetes/) @igor please update the texts as much as possible to reduce plagiarism

 1. Parameterising YAML manifests using Helm templates